MerBudd/Techiee.py/README.md

 - `/forget`: Clears your message history with Techiee.
 - `/sync`: Syncs slash commands (Owner only).

-### Features to-do
+### To-do

-- Imagen / Native image gen support
+- Implement Imagen or Nano Banana image generation support
 ---
 *Developed by Budd (@merbudd) and Tech (@techgamerexpert).*